brettdottech/info-orbs/firmware/src/core/autodimming/ReadMe.txt

 Automatic dimming requires a minor hardware modification to the InfoOrbs circuit.
-This entails adding a photoresistor and a 22K fixed resistor to the breakout section of the circuit board.
+This entails adding a GL5537 photoresistor and a 22K fixed resistor to the breakout section of the circuit board.
 The circuit is shown below.
-The photoresistor used in the prototype measured about 200 ohms in bright sunlight, and about 10 Mohms in darkness.
-It was obtained from an Elegoo arduino starter kit.
-It is probably a 5549, but photoresistors vary a lot, so the value of the fixed resistor may need to be adjusted proportionally to compensate for a photoresistor with different characteristics.

-Be aware that small values for the fixed resistor will draw more current and could damage the resistor or the board.
-Don't go below about 1K unless you know what you are doing.
+Note that photoresistors vary a lot, so it may be necessary to experiment with the value of the fixed resistor to get the amount of dimming you want.
+You can also try changing the values of AUTO_BRIGHTNESS_MIN and AUTO_BRIGHTNESS_MAX in config.h

                     ^ 3.3V
                     |
                     |
                     \
                     /
-                  --\-> Photoresistor
+                  --\-> GL5537 Photoresistor
                     /
                     \
                     |